 Vincenzo reevaluated the faces staring down at him.
-Many of them—almost three-fourths of them—were either Negros like Laurence or of darker skin tone like Sylvia and Bobbie.
+Many of them—almost three-fourths of them—were either black like Laurence or had tanner skin like Sylvia and Bobbie.

 He tried recognizing them.
 It disgusted him, but as he took in these friends and lovers sitting outside the Kitten or posing on stage with drinks in their hands, he forced himself to remember a face or a body type, to see if he’d ended a life too short by mistake.
 He was all too familiar about the prejudices they faced.
 The police encouraged it.
 Nobody spoke out against it.
 And gang members were often the catalysts of such hate.
 They killed girly men or manly women who disrupted the norm.
 Vincenzo actively discouraged it and thought Campo knew better than to attack the innocent, but what if…

 “Please understand where we’re coming from,” Bobbie pleaded.
 “The Black Kitten is more than a bar where people can drink and have sex.
 It’s a place for us to feel welcomed.
 We can be our true selves here without fear of the police coming in and killing us.
 I thank you for your services, but we can’t have any more of us found dead or beaten in the streets.
 If you really love Sylvia, try to give her the best life you can.
 And if that means you leaving the picture, I highly suggest that you reconsider everything you thought you once knew about us.”